WRS-TDRRC/WRS-TDRRC-2020/README.md

-# WRS-TDRRC-2020SG1  _RELEASE VERSION_
+# WRS-TDRRC-2020  _PROTOTYPE VERSION_
-The Stage Gate Model 2020-1 of World Robot Summit(Competition) Tunnel Disaster Response and Recovery Challenge.
+The Competition Model of World Robot Summit 2020 Tunnel Disaster Response and Recovery Challenge.
-THIS IS THE RELEASE VERSION.
+THIS IS THE PROTOTYPE VERSION.

 ## SOFTWARE IMPORTANT INFORMATION for WRC 2020
 ### ABOUT Choreonoid